How to access

 IPERION HS offers free-of-charge access to more than 100 state-of-art scientific techniques and 14 archives, distributed in 16 countries.
 Single or multi-technique proposals are to be addressed to one of the three advanced transnational platforms ARCHLAB, FIXLAB and MOLAB.
 IPERION HS selects the best proposals and covers the costs of this activity.

-Proposals must be submitted online through the application form, at any time, with two evaluation cut-off deadlines a year.
+Proposals must be submitted online through the application form, at any time.

 How to submit a proposal